dreamsicle-io/create-wp-theme/README.md

 ## Help

 To get help with the tool and to learn more about usage and the available options, use the `--help` or `-h` flag.
+This will output all help information available including how to use the command, option flags, option descriptions, and option defaults.

 ```shell
 create-wp-theme --help
 ```

-This will output all help information available including how to use the command, option flags, option descriptions, and option defaults.
+**The above would ouput the following help information:**

 ```shell
 Usage: create-wp-theme [options] <file>